 The offers are easy to stack because you just add them to your card online and they are automatically applied after you make an eligible purchase.
 So you can take advantage of them even when you earn rewards or cash back through an online shopping portal.

-With the Amex Business Platinum card you can also enroll to receive Avis Preferred Club, Hertz Gold Plus Rewards, and National Emerald Club Executive, which come with perks like free upgrades, special discounts, and accelerated earning of free rentals.
+With the Amex Business Platinum card, you can enroll to receive Avis Preferred Club, Hertz Gold Plus Rewards and National Emerald Club Executive statuses, which come with perks like free upgrades, special discounts and accelerated earning of free rentals.

 Lots of Million Mile Secrets readers and team members are big fans of National Emerald Club Executive status because you can pay for a mid-sized rental and pick almost any car you want.

 This isn’t a very well known perk of the Amex Business Platinum card, but it allows you to book discounted premium economy, business class and first class flights.
 Recently it became more useful because you can now book these discounts online.